 If you have 1-2 weeks to discover the best of Italy, keep reading because the following itinerary will work perfectly for you.

 My Interrail trip started in Milan, located in the Northern part of Italy.
-Milan is also a great hub to start because several low-cost carriers are flying pretty cheaply from many cities in Europe directly to Milan (Ryan Air, Pegasus, Air Berlin - I recommend Skyscanner to compare fares).
+Milan is also a great hub to start because several low-cost carriers are flying pretty cheaply from many cities in Europe directly to Milan (such as Ryan Air, Pegasus, Air Berlin).

 In a nutshell, Milano is a modern cosmopolitan city with a rich history, stunning cathedrals, beautiful Renaissance architecture and endless shopping opportunities.
 In case you didn't know, Milan is one of the fashion capitals in the world.
 You'll see well dressed people all over the city, promise.